ThanetPi/FARM-BIOMOL/README.md

 # FArmBioMoL Chemical Library @FAU-PharmBio

 ### About the library
 This chemical library comprises approximately 150 compounds (primarily natural products).
-It belongs to the Division of Pharmaceutical Biology, Department of Biology, Faculty of Natural Sciences, Friedrich-Alexander-Universität Erlangen-Nürnberg under Prof. Dr. Gregor Furhmann.
+It belongs to the Division of Pharmaceutical Biology, Department of Biology, Faculty of Natural Sciences, Friedrich-Alexander-Universität Erlangen-Nürnberg under Prof. Dr. Gregor Fuhrmann.

 This FArmBioMoL chemical library was established in 2022 to support scientific research, especially the anti-AMR bacterial infection study (our primary objective) conducted by students and scientists from the Division of Pharmaceutical Biology.